ghc-proposals/ghc-proposals/proposals/AmbiguousType-pragma.rst

 Motivation
 ------------
-..
-Give a strong reason for why the community needs this change.
-Describe the use case as clearly as possible and give an example.
-Explain how the status quo is insufficient or not ideal.

 Ambiguous types/signatures at definition sites combine powerfully with ``TypeApplications`` at usage sites for fancy type trickery.
 This is an 'advanced' feature that should be opt-in.
 Currently ``LANGUAGE AllowAmbiguousTypes`` is a module-wide setting that abandons checking for ambiguity, whether or not the user intends to use some function/method with ``TypeApplications``.